Effective: May 17, 2018

 Temple University collects two types of information from users.

-- Information provided by the user in order to receive requested information and/or services.
+2. Information provided by the user to receive requested information and/or services.

 Anonymously Collected Information

-Our server(s) and/or site(s) collects the following information.
+Our server(s) and/or site(s) collect the following information.

 Information Provided by the User

-Other than the automatically collected information about your visit described above, or cookies and anonymous identifiers described below, we may ask you to provide information voluntarily (through forms or other manual input) in order to make products and services available to you, to maintain and manage our relationship with you, to provide associated services to you, or to better understand and serve your needs.
-This information is generally retained as long as you continue to maintain a relationship with us.
-You are providing this information wholly voluntarily.
+We may ask you to provide information voluntarily (through forms or other manual input) to make products and services available to you, to maintain and manage our relationship with you, to provide associated services to you, or to better understand and serve your needs.
+This information will be retained if you continue to maintain a relationship with us.
+You are providing this information voluntarily.
 However, not providing the requested information (or subsequently asking that the data be removed) may affect our ability to deliver the products or service for which the information is needed.
-Providing the requested information indicates your consent to the collection, use and disclosure of this information as described in this notice.
+Providing the requested information indicates your consent to the collection, use and disclosure of this information as described in this statement.
 Information we may actively collect could include information volunteered by the visitor, such as interests, preferences, survey information and/or site registrations.
 This information could be used to customize the content of our site specific to your inquiries.

 Information Sharing

 We may share aggregate, non-personally identifiable information with other entities or organizations.
-We do not share any personally identifiable information (PII) with other entities or organizations, except when legally required to do so, at the request of governmental authorities conducting an investigation, to verify or enforce compliance with the policies governing our website and applicable laws, or to protect against misuse or unauthorized use of our website.
+We do not share any personally identifiable information (PII) with other entities or organizations, except when legally required to do so, at the request of governmental authorities investigating, to verify or enforce compliance with the policies governing our website and applicable laws, or to protect against misuse or unauthorized use of our website.

 A cookie is a small text file that a website saves on your computer or mobile device when you visit the site.
-It enables the website to remember your actions and preferences over a period of time so you don’t have to keep re-entering them whenever you come back to the site or browse from one page to another.
+It enables the website to remember your actions and preferences over time, so you do not have to keep reentering them whenever you come back to the site or browse from one page to another.

 For the purposes of this privacy statement, a cookie may also refer to an anonymous identifier (a random string of characters that is used for the same purposes as a cookie on certain platforms, including some mobile devices) when cookie technology is not available.

-In order to customize the information and services offered to you, our site uses cookies to
+To customize the information and services offered to you, Temple’s site uses cookies to

-- our news content uses cookies to anonymously gather statistics on how you got there and what stories you viewed.
+• anonymously gather statistics on our news content on how you got there and what stories you viewed.

-In compliance with the General Data Protection Regulation (GDPR), individuals within the EU will automatically receive a notification as you enter a site, asking for consent to capture this cookie data.
-If you choose to withdraw your consent at a later time, use your browser’s settings to review and delete cookies stored by Temple’s websites.
+In compliance with the General Data Protection Regulation, individuals within the EU will automatically receive a notification as you enter a site, asking for consent to capture this cookie data.
+If you withdraw your consent later, use your browser’s settings to review and delete cookies stored by Temple’s websites.

 Learn more by visiting temple.edu/cookies-policy.